Hundred Years' Croatian–Ottoman War: The Great Offensive of Hasan Pasha

-The last decade of 16th century began with a great Ottoman offensive against Croatia initiated and undertaken by newly appointed governor of Bosnian Eyalet - Telil Hasan Pasha.
-As Habsburg defences on the Military Frontier became increasingly better organised, the Ottoman Empire responded by appointing bellicose Hasan Pasha as the Ottoman governor of Bosnian Eyalet in 1591.
+In 1590, Ottoman Empire concluded a peace treaty with Safavid Persian Empire.
+Although, sultan Murad III himself favoured retaining peace and even signed new eight-year-long peace with Habsburgs in 1591, his grand vizier Koca Sinan Pasha preferred continuing the war on Ottoman western borders.
+Koca Sinan Pasha therefore urged newly appointed governor of Bosnian Eyalet Telil Hasan Pasha, to start provocations on Croatian border in order to provoke Croatian response and thereby convince his Emperor to go to war in Europe.

 Same year in spring, Ottomans constructed pontoon bridges over Sava river near Gradiška and started amassing troops in Banja Luka.
 In 1591 Croatian Sabor in Zagreb intelligence report came that Hasan Pasha mobilised troops from all sanjaks under his authority and is about to launch an attack on one of Croatian bordertown forts.
 Croatian Sabor in response proclaimed general insurrection throughout entire country.

 In August 1591, Hasan Pasha's army crossed Sava river and marched off towards fort of Sisak.
-Various sources describe his army between 35 000-16 000 strong.
+Various sources describe his army between 35 000–16 000 strong.
 He besieged the fort leading to First battle of Sisak.
 The Ottomans couldn't capture the fort, so they retreated back to Gradiška on August 11.
 Army of Slavonian Frontier and Croatian ban responded by besieging Moslavina fort and forced its garrison to surrender.
-In autumn same year, Hasan Pasha responed by sending a raiding party of some 5000 horsemen on a plundering raid to Slavonian military Frontier, but his raiding party was intercepted and partially destroyed by local christian captains.
+In autumn same year, Hasan Pasha responded by sending a raiding party of some 5000 horsemen on a plundering raid to Slavonian military Frontier, but his raiding party was intercepted and partially destroyed by local Christian captains.
 On 6 November 1591, the Ottomans successfully captured the fort of Ripač.

 In 1592, Ottomans resumed their offensives against Croatia and managed to besiege and capture town of Bihać in June 1592.
 One month later, further warfare led to Battle of Brest which also ended in decisive Ottoman victory.
 The Christian defeat near Brest, however, raised an alarm through much of the Habsburg Monarchy so Christian armies started flowing in to Croatia from all over Europe.
-The decisive battle took place in June 1593 when Hasan Pasha attempted to capture Sisak fort for the third time as it ended in decisive christian victory.
+The decisive battle took place in June 1593 when Hasan Pasha attempted to capture Sisak fort for the third time and it ended in decisive Christian victory.
 Hasan Pasha himself got killed in the battle.
-Soon after, much of the Christian reinforcements returned home, while Ottomans unhappy with the defeat raised new army in Rumelia which besieged Sisak for the fourth time in August 1593, and overwhelm the town garrison; far fewer in numbers and this time without the relief army coming to help them.
-The fall of Sisak again caused panic in Croatia as it was the last line of defence before Zagreb.
-The Rumelian Ottoman army which captured Sisak, however, withdrew back to Bosnia, as they had ran out of food to support their further offensive campaigns and eventually marched off to Hungary.
+Soon after, much of the Christian reinforcements returned home.

+Meanwhile, as news of Ottoman defeat near Sisak reached Constantinople, sultan Murad III got angered by hearing the news.
+He therefore decided to declare war on Habsburgs, launching a Long Turkish War.